useEffect

 Hook is called once on mount.

-If the variable referenced in the dependency array is not primitive, you will likely run into infinite render loop:
+If the variable referenced in the dependency array is NOT primitive, you will likely run into an infinite render loop:

 useEffect